NateTheGreatX/hacs-nosana-node/README.md

 ## Notes & Troubleshooting
 - Ensure the Nosana API endpoints (`/node/info` and the dashboard `/api/*`) are reachable from your Home Assistant instance.
 Test with `curl` or a browser from the machine running Home Assistant.
-- The coordinator logs warnings if the optional `specs` or `markets` endpoints fail; a failure to fetch `/node/info` will cause the integration to mark the entry as failed.
+- The coordinator logs warnings if the optional `specs` or `markets` endpoints fail; a failure to fetch `/node/info` will cause the integration to mark the entry as `Offline`.
 - If fields appear as `unknown` or sensors are `unavailable`, check logs for fetch errors and ensure the configured node address is correct.

 ## Development & Contributing